vijayboopathy/book-puppet-fundamentals/manuscript/chapter4-resources_and_manifests.md

-#  Chapter 04  :  Building Blocks : Resources and Manifests
+#  Chapter 04  :  Building Blocks : Resources, RAL and  Manifests

-   - Puppet Utility, Subcommands
+In this session we are going to introduce you to the building blocks of puppet.
+We will discuss about Resources and Providers and the learn how to put resources together to create a manifest.

+### Puppet Utility
+Before we start talking about manifests, lets learn about this swiss knife puppet utility that we would be using to do almost everything, right from applying manifests, to find node information, to generate as well as install modules from puppet forge etc.

    - Finding Help with Puppet
    - Resource and Providers, RAL
    - Puppet's DSL